Table of Contents

-If we use research and development, we can improve the future of underwater welding.
+With research and development, underwater welding can be improved.
 Automation of processes will also help to enhance underwater welding.

-The development of a safer welding technique will enhance safety.
+The development of safer welding techniques will make the job more efficient and safe.
 It will also reduce deaths and injuries.
 A low death rate will improve the life expectancy of underwater welders.

 Are Underwater Welders Happy?

 Most people consider underwater welding as a dangerous profession.
 Want to know the best part?
 It is a rewarding and satisfying occupation.
 With the proper training, you can make much money as an underwater welder.